Directive on Recipient Audit

 Receipt and review

-5.6.1 Upon receipt of the auditors' report, senior AANDC managers (e.g., Cost Centre Managers with Delegated Financial Signing Authority for Funding Agreements, Directors General, Regional Directors General or Program Directors, as appropriate) are responsible to ensure that:
+5.4.1 Upon receipt of the auditors' report, senior INAC managers (e.g., Cost Centre Managers with Delegated Financial Signing Authority for Funding Agreements, Directors General, Regional Directors General or Program Directors, as appropriate) are responsible to ensure that:

-- the auditors' report is reviewed, and the auditor's attention is drawn to any statements, assumptions, assertions or conclusions reached that appear to be made without the benefit of all material information;
+- For the auditors’ draft report: it is reviewed, and the auditor's attention is drawn to any statements, assumptions, assertions or conclusions reached that appear to be made without the benefit of all material information;

-- any disagreements between the region/program and the auditors are resolved within 30 days of the receipt of the auditors' report; if these disagreements cannot be resolved within 30 days, the report will be deemed as accepted by the department.
+- For the auditor’s final report: that any disagreements between the region/program and the auditors are resolved within 30 days of the receipt of the auditors’ final report.
+If these disagreements cannot be resolved within 30 days, the report will be deemed as accepted by the department.

 Absence of information/records

-5.6.2 Where the auditors' report finds that there was a complete absence of information/records on which to base their findings, and where this was due to natural disasters (e.g., flooding, fire, etc.) beyond the control of the recipient, and which resulted in entire year(s) of funding being disallowed, senior AANDC managers will ensure that:
+5.4.2 Where the auditor finds that there was a complete absence of information/records on which to base their findings, and where this was due to natural disasters (e.g., flooding, fire, etc.) beyond the control of the recipient, and which resulted in entire year(s) of funding being disallowed, senior INAC managers will ensure that:

-- their staff work with the recipient to support them in re-establishing missing information/ records; and
+- Staff work with the recipient to support them in re-establishing missing information/ records; and

-5.6.3 Where the auditors' report finds that information/records are unavailable due to governance issues, senior AANDC managers will ensure that:
+5.4.3 Where the auditors' report finds that information/records are unavailable due to governance issues, senior INAC managers will ensure that:

-- for recipients who are willing to cooperate but do not have records available due to removal/ destruction beyond their control (e.g., by a previous administration or a "rogue" employee since disciplined), consider:
+- For recipients who are willing to cooperate but do not have records available due to removal/ destruction beyond their control, consider:

 - reviewing the information/records, once reassembled, to establish what actions are appropriate.